-Mahesh Waghmare Checking Git version is the first step to verify Git is installed and determine which features are available.
-This guide covers all methods to check Git version across platforms.
+Checking Git version is the first step to verify Git is installed and determine which features are available.
+The command is the same on every OS:

 Introduction